 We’d love to say it was just a hiccup, but let’s face it – the decline was real.
 Community nostalgia couldn’t save our beloved restaurants from the harsh realities of financial mismanagement.

 The final Murray’s location in Montreal, nestled in the Lucerne Shopping Centre, faced these struggles head-on.
 Despite nostalgic support from long-time patrons, it shuttered its doors at the end of July 2009.
-The closure marked the end of a storied run of more than 75 years, leaving behind a void in the hearts of its loyal customers.
+The closure marked the end of a storied run of over 75 years, leaving a void in the hearts of its loyal customers.
 When it closed, its menu was reminiscent of the many other “family” style restaurants of the time, with a deli counter and less of the “diner” style, which was its unique signature.
+The precise closure date of July 2009 is highly significant, as it places Murray’s final demise squarely within the most impactful period of the 2008 global financial crisis and subsequent recession.

-The local economy also played its part.
+The local economy also played a significant role.
 As mom-and-pop shops gave way to big-box stores, our loyal customers had less dough to spend on our famous steamed puddings.

 And let’s not forget the shifting sands of dining culture.
 Suddenly, everyone was a foodie, and our comfort classics were deemed passè.